 - Wednesday, Feb.
 17: New Technologies – Tunnels, Substrate Production, and More – Kathy Demchak, Penn State University; Ryan Dickson, University of Arkansas; Amanda McWhirt, University of Arkansas

 - Monday, Feb.
 22: Marketing, Budgeting, and Food Safety – Penny Perkins-Veazie, NC State University; Ron Rainey, University of Arkansas; Connie Fisk Produce Safety Alliance, Cornell; Patrick Byers, University of Missouri

 Course fee is $95/NARBA members, $125 non-members, and $80 for students and county-level ag extension agents.
 You may register just for this short course or in combination with a registration for the North American Raspberry & Blackberry Conference.
-Please register by January 25 for this course.
+Registration for this course closes on January 28.